rhettdsouza13/Gravitational-Wave-Classifier/README.md

 # Gravitational-Wave-Detection

-Code involving generating and processing the dataset from the LIGO Scienc center database.
+Code involving generating and processing the data folds from the LIGO Science center database.